 Degree apprentices should be in full-time employment (e.g. at least employed for 30 hours per week) throughout the duration of their apprenticeship, and 20% of their working hours should be spent on off-the-job training.

-Apprentices must have level 2 qualifications in English and maths (GCSE grade 4/C or above, or equivalent) before they undertake the end point assessment.
+Apprentices must have level 2 qualifications in English and maths (GCSE grade 4/C or above, or equivalent) before they complete the degree.

 Individual employers may wish to set additional entry requirements to suit their organisational needs.